dij0s/PETAL/thesis/bachelor_thesis.typ

 The dataset is aligned within the specific scope of available data sources, inherently restricting its size.
 It is crafted by Prof. Jessen Page to support energy planning for the municipality of Sion.

-With the groundwork established, the following tables present the results that will be discussed in the next section.
+With the groundwork established, the following section presents the results that will be discussed in the next chapter.

-Both the expert assessment and benchmarking are conducted using the version of the solution as of June 20, 2025#footnote[Code at commit `c2bea64` in the repository.].
+Both the expert assessment and benchmarking are conducted using the version of the solution as of June 20, 2025#footnote[Code at commit `c2bea64` in the repository.], ensuring consistency and reliability in the evaluation process.

 == Evaluation Results

 Two different configurations of the solution, each using different language models, are benchmarked.

-A smaller configuration is defined for further comparison against the baseline.
-This baseline, a _larger_ configuration, leverages bigger language models for the strategy planner agent as introduced in the #ref(<limitations>, supplement: it => it.body) section.

 The #ref(<configurations>) below breaks down their composition:

 #set table(